Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-06-taking-back-sky.md

 Tremblay couldn't resist it: he laughed.
 Jenkins gave a satisfied nod.
 "How long were you married?" he asked.

 "Ten years.
-Stefan's a great guy and I love him so much it hurts, but...y'know, he wanted me to retire and adopt a couple of kids with him.
+Stefan's a great guy and I love him so much it hurts, but... y'know, he wanted me to retire and adopt a couple of kids with him.
 But then Rogers Arena, this base..."
 Tremblay sipped his coffee as he trailed off.

 "Life happens, man," Jenkins told him.
 "At least it's not boring.
 Be a whole lot worse for you if you were moping around at home lovesick and not knowing what to do with yourself."